 Modern language placement exams are scheduled at the beginning of each term.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
 Students placing out of a required level of a language will be given the option to apply for the Departmental Challenge Examination to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.

 For additional information, visit Testing Services.

 Results of the LOEP placement test will determine whether students are placed into the beginner, intermediate or advanced levels of ESL courses.
-Students with a total score of 315 or higher on the LOEP test are eligible to take the Institutional TOEFL Test (ITT).
-Students who obtain a score of 550 or higher on the ITT can exit the ESL program and enroll directly in their degree program courses.
+Students with a score of 315 or higher on the LOEP test are eligible to take the Institutional TOEFL Test (ITT).
+Students who obtain a score of 550 or higher in the ITT can exit the ESL program and enroll directly in their degree program courses.
 Students with a test score under 550 on the ITT will have their individual section scores reviewed in the areas of listening, grammar and reading.
 Section scores with a minimum of 550 on the ITT will exempt the student from the corresponding ESL class.
 Students who do not complete the required LOEP test will automatically be placed into beginner-level ESL courses.